 Your Hosts and Guides:

 We are permitted, insured, LOCAL, and CPR/First Aid Certified.
-Additionally, our guides have at least a decade of commercial outfitting under their belts.
+Additionally, our guides have over three decades of commercial outfitting under their belts.
 We are professional, knowledgeable, friendly, patient and experienced.
 HIRE LOCAL GUIDES.

 It is common and respectful to tip your guide/cook, just like you tip a waiter at a restaurant.
 Generally, for good service, customers tip anywhere from 10-20%.
 Our guides are professional and experienced.
 They work hard, often starting before you arrive and long after you are gone, to make sure you enjoy your experience with us.